 Market risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises two types of risk: currency risk and interest rate risk.
+Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.